 Lander Academy: A Checklist for Websites That Sell

-In our first Lander Academy Webinar of the year we had as guest speaker the conversion optimization expert Peep Laja, face of Conversion XL, who showed us some keys to building optimized Websites that sell.
+In one of the Lander Academy Webinar we had as guest speaker the conversion optimization expert Peep Laja, face of Conversion XL, who showed us some keys to building optimized Websites that sell.

 Worst way to design a website